 A hella long train ride later, Grace and I arrived in Portland.
 If money isn’t an option, I highly recommend flying between some of these West Coast destinations.
 But I’m all about the adventure, you know?
 If you’re new around here, let me tell you one thing — I love Portland.
 I’ve written extensively about my love for Portland (see the below blog posts), but it has to be on your North America itinerary.
 It’s got breweries, food trucks, hipster hoods, natural attractions and the friendliest locals.

-The final stop.
-My second visit to Seattle, I checked out Fremont and Bainbridge Island this time.
+The final stop on my North America itinerary was Seattle.
+As this was my second visit, I checked out Fremont and Bainbridge Island this time.
 This visit and these areas convinced me that Seattle is indeed a cool city.
 It also does very good sunsets.

 What a monstrosity of a post!
-If you made it to the end, congrats.
-Here’s my reward: a map of my route 😂 And one quick note before I sign off and let you get stuck into planning your own North America itinerary and trip.
+If you made it to the end of the bumper USA and Canada itinerary, congrats.
+Here’s my reward: a map of my route 😂.
+I also wanted to make one more quick note before I sign off and let you get stuck into planning your own North America itinerary and trip.
 You’ll notice I spent three nights in most places, but after spending four nights in a lot of places in Europe, I would recommend the slower pace if you have time.
 Happy planning!
 If you’d also like any additional information about this trip, don’t hesitate to leave a comment below or to email me.